mlochbaum/Singeli/README.md

 The body of a function can be either a plain expression like `a*b` above, or can be enclosed in curly braces `{}` to allow multiple statements.
 It returns the value of the last expression.
 The return type is given with `:` following the argument list, but can often be omitted (if it's left out and the body uses braces, `=` is also optional).

+## Registers

+A function's arguments, and variables that it manipulates at runtime, are represented with typed slots called registers.
+Registers are first-class values, meaning they can be passed around and manipulated at compile time.
+For example, a generator can take a register as a parameter and set its value.
+Copies of registers, made by passing parameters or `def` statements, exhibit aliasing, like pass-by-reference.

+In a function, registers can be declared using `name : type = value` syntax, where the type can be omitted if the value is already typed.
+The initial value is required.
+A function argument is also declared as a register, but it doesn't use an initial value as that's passed in when the function is called.

+    x:i32 = 25   # Type specified: numbers are untyped
+    y := x + 1   # Type inferred

+The runtime value of a register can be changed with `name = value` syntax, with no `:`.

+    x = x + 1    # Increment

+This does *not* change the compile time value of `x` or `y`, which is a register.
+Declaration and reassignment do essentially the same thing at compile time, but at runtime they're two different things.
+Declaration is basically a `def` statement bundled with an assignment of the initial value.
+Assignment is a plain function that acts on a register and a value, and could even be wrapped in a generator `assign{name,value}` if you wanted.
+In fact, the left-hand side of an assignment (but not a declaration) can be a full expression, as long as it resolves to a register at compile time.
+Try `(if (0) a; else b) = c` for example.

+At runtime, the register represents one value at a time, so whenever it's used it's the current value that will be visible.
+If you want to save the value somewhere, make another register, like `x0 := x`.

 ## Control flow

 Singeli's built-in control flow statements are `if`-(`else`), and (`do`)-`while`.
 The semantics are just like in C, and the syntax is pretty similar too.
 You can use a single statement, or multiple statements enclosed in braces.
 Here are a few examples: